survivejs/react-book/manuscript/08_styling_react.md

 }
 ```

 Unlike React Style, the approach supports browser states (ie. `:hover` etc.).
 Unfortunately it relies on its own custom tooling to generate React code and CSS it needs to work.
-As of yet there's no Webpack loader available.
+As of yet there's no webpack loader available.

 ### jsxstyle